 Playoff Seeds- Teams will be seeded according to their overall record based on points; teams receive 3 points for win, 1 point for a tie.
 If two or more teams are tied on points after pool play, the following tie-breakers will be used: 1) Head to Head, 2) Goal differential (max 7 per game +/-), 3) goals against, 4) coin flip.
 In the event of a 3 team tie, the tiebreaker process starts at step 2.
 Once a team is selected as winning the 3 team tiebreaker, the tie breaking process restarts at step 1 with the remaining 2 teams

 Roster regulations- No player can compete on more than one team within the same age group or grad year (ex.
-A player could not play for a 2023 A and B team) Limited age exceptions can be made in advance at the discretion of tournament directors for self-described developing youth programs.
+A player could not play for a 2023 A and B team) Limited age exceptions can be made in advance at the discretion of tournament directors.

 Sportsmanship- If a player leaves the sideline to get involved in an on the field altercation, or a player on the field runs from the opposite end crossing the midfield, that player is automatically ejected from the game.
 The player may also be removed from the tournament.
 The offending team may have to forfeit the game at the discretion of tournament director.
 In the event that both teams have players exhibiting this behavior the game may be called and both teams will have the game recorded as a loss.
 The offending team or teams also may render themselves ineligible for the playoffs.
 The coaches and officials are expected to protect and promote the safety and well-being of all players.